jhotta/dd-omegat/target/dd-docs/content/integrations/bitbucket.md

 # 設定

-1. Login to the Datadog application and add the [Bitbucket integration here][2].
+1. Login to the Datadog application and add the [Bitbucket integration here][2]。
 2. Enter the username and password you created above in the Installation section.
 Click the **Install Integration** button.
 If the username or password is not correct you will get a error message.
 3. Open the Bitbucket integration again and enter the full name of the repository you want to monitor.
 If the url for your repository is https://bitbucket.org/groupname/reponame, then enter ```groupname/reponame``` in the Repo full name textbox.
-4. Decide what type of events you would like to collect and click **Update Configuration**.
+4. Decide what type of events you would like to collect and click **Update Configuration**。

 # Validation